determined-ai/determined/docs/integrations/notification/slack.rst

 This section will walk through the steps needed to set up Slack to receive updates from Determined in a specific Slack channel using Slack Webhook Integrations.

-The steps for enablong slack notification are:
+The steps for enabling slack notification are:

 #. :ref:`Creating a Slack Application <slack-app-creation>`
 #. :ref:`Enabling Incoming Webhooks in Slack <enabling_webhooks>`